brycethomsen/blog/content/alert-minion.md

 date: "2018-10-08"
 categories:
   - "electronics"
+draft: true
 ---
-Recently, I was joking with a firend and coworker about Funko Pop figures, specifically the *Minion* figurines.
+Recently, I was joking with a friend and coworker about Funko Pop figures, specifically the *Minion* figurines.
 About a week later I was surprised with a gift, a [Fire Alarm Minion](https://www.funko.com/products/all/fandoms/despicable-me/pop-movies-despicable-me-fire-alarm)!
 After recovering I thought to myself "it looks like it should light up", but alas it didn't...
 So... here is a quick little build log to "fix" the Fire Alarm Minion to blink, like a... fire alarm!

 ### Parts Needed: